 To share a presentation, access the tab “File”, then click “Share”.
-The share pop up will open and you will be able to type all the email addresses of the people you want to share your presentation with.
+The share pop up will open, and you will be able to type all the email addresses of the people you want to share your presentation with.

 There’s another option that is to send a link to these people.
 Just click on “Get Shareable Link” on the top of the popup.
 Then you can send this link through other channels, such as social media.
 On this popup, you can configure the permissions for each one of the people you are sharing the file.
 The available options are view, comment, and edit.

-When you give the permission “View” to someone, they will only be able to visualize the content of the presentation.
+When you give permission “View” to someone, they will only be able to visualize the content of the presentation.
 Besides viewing, a person also can comment over the presentation, when you choose the permission “Comment”.
 And Edit gives total access to people you are sharing it with.

-All the comments are shown in boxes on the right of your screen, with the photo and name of who has commented.
+All comments are shown in boxes on the right of your screen, with the photo and name of who has commented.
 These boxes work as an interactive way of solving the situation mentioned in the comment.
 You can either reply or mention somebody that needs to see it and do something about it.
-If you choose to mention a person, just press the “+” button on your keyboard and type in your teammate’s email address.
+If you choose to refer a person, just press the “+” button on your keyboard and type in your teammate’s email address.

 After solving what was requested, you can simply click on “Resolve”, and the comment will disappear.

 We have talked about one of the problems regular slide programs may offer.
 One of them is when you need to share it with other people, usually by sending them through email.
-But Google Slides offers edition in real-time, which is a big solution for this problem.
+But Google Slides offers edition in real-time, which is a significant solution for this problem.

-You may think that this can be confusing, and a real mess if so many people are using it at once.
+You may think that this can be confusing and a real mess if so many people are using it at once.
 That’s why there are some complimentary tools you can use to avoid problems: the live chat and the comments.
-This way everyone will know what needs to be done on the presentation.
+This way, everyone will know what needs to be done on the presentation.

 Work both online and offline